short-pixel-optimizer/shortpixel-php/README.md

         $stop = true;
     }
 }
-//Alternatively, you might want to add the call to a cron job

 ```
+There are more code examples in the examples/integration.php file.

+Alternatively, you might want to add the call to a cron job using the cmdShortPixelOptimizer.php script found in lib/.
+More details about its usage here: [ShortPixel CLI](https://shortpixel.com/cli-docs)

 ## Running tests